Tutorial: Features & labels#

 We can then

-1. query all files link to this experiment
+1. query all artifacts link to this experiment

 2. model it as a confounder when we’ll analyze similar data from a follow-up experiment, and concatenate data using the label as a feature in a data matrix